Live Deutsches Blackjack Rules

-Live Deutsches Blackjack is played according to the standard Blackjack rules.
-The game uses eight decks of cards shuffled into a shoe.
-The aim of a round is to build a hand with a value as close to 21 as possible but without exceeding 21 and going bust.
-At the end of the round, players win if their hand is closer to 21 than the dealer’s hand is.
+Live Deutsches Blackjack is an eight-deck game that follows the standard rules.
+The aim is to put together a hand of cards that has a value as close to 21 as possible but without going over 21, which is called going bust.
+At the end of the round, if your hand is closer to 21 than the dealer’s is, then you have won.

-The hand value is determined by the cards it contains.
-The number cards 2 to 10 are worth their face values, Jacks, Queens and Kings are all worth 10 and Aces are worth 1 or 11.
-This means that 21 can be formed with just two cards, an Ace and a 10 card.
-This is called Blackjack and it the best possible hand.
-It will beat all other hands including those worth 21 that are comprised of more than two cards.
-The only other hand players need to know about is a 10 Card Charlie.
-Theoretically, it is possible to draw 10 cards without going bust; this hand will beat all hands except for Blackjack.
+Understanding a hand value is very easy.
+The number cards 2 through 10 are worth their face values, the picture cards (Jack, Queen, King) are all worth 10, and Aces are worth 1 or 11.
+This means that 21 can be made with two cards, an Ace and a 10 card.
+This is called Blackjack and it will beat all other hands.
+There is one other important hand type.
+If you successfully draw 10 cards to your hand without going bust it is called a 10 Card Charlie and it beats all hands except for Blackjack.

-Once all the players have finished it is the dealer’s turn.
-They will draw their second card and then must draw more cards until the hand is worth at least 16 and stand as soon as the hand is worth 17 or more.
+When all players have finished it is the dealer’s turn.
+The dealer will draw the second card and then must draw more cards until the hand is worth at least 16 and stand as soon as the hand is worth 17 or more.

-The Perfect Pairs side bet pays is on the player’s first two cards forming one of three kinds of pairs, a Perfect Pair, a Coloured Pair or a Red/Black Pair.
+The Perfect Pairs bet pays out if your first two cards form one of three types of pairs, a Perfect Pair, a Coloured Pair or a Red/Black Pair.
 A Perfect Pair is two identical cards and it pays out at 25:1, a Coloured Pair is two cards that have the same colour and value but come from different suits and it pays out at 12:1, a Red/Black pair is two cards that have the same value but different suits and colours and it pays out at 6:1.

-The 21+3 side bet is on the first two cards dealt to a player combining with the dealer’s face-up card to form a poker hand.
-It pays out as follows: a Suited Three of a Kind pays out at 100:1, a Straight Flush pays out at 40:1, Three of a Kind pays out at 30:1, a Straight pays out at 10:1 and a Flush pays out at 5:1.
+The 21+3 side bet pays out if your first two cards and the dealer’s face-up card combine to form a poker hand.
+It pays 100:1 for a Suited Three of a Kind, 40:1 for a Straight Flush, 30:1 for Three of a Kind, 10:1 for a Straight and 5:1 for a Flush.